lpradovera/sipp_blog_post/load_testing.md

 SIPp comes with a number of [built-in scenarios](http://sipp.sourceforge.net/doc/reference.html#Integrated+scenarios), but you will probably want to [build your own](http://sipp.sourceforge.net/doc/reference.html#xmlsyntax).

-To start looking at a scenario, a good way is to use the ```-sd``` option to dump a built-in scenario, either to console or to a file.
+A good way to get started is to use the ```-sd``` option to dump one of the built-in scenarios, either to console or to a file.
 For example ```sipp -sd uac_pcap >> integrated_uac_pcap_scenario.xml``` will write out the client scenario with PCAP, which is the common starting point for most usage we will be exploring in this post.
 The result for that command can be seen [here](https://github.com/polysics/sipp_blog_post/blob/master/scenarios/integrated_uac_pcap_scenario.xml).

 The scenario starts with an INVITE expecting an optional 100 TRYING and/or 180 RINGING, followed by a mandatory 200 OK.
 After ACKing the response, the scenario plays some PCAP file, then pauses for the duration of the recording.
 This is necessary because playback is a sort of an "async" action here, and execution would continue before the RTP replay is done.
 We then see the scenario send a DTMF digit, some more pausing, and a BYE signaling the end of the call.
 A final 200 OK is expected in response to the BYE.